 - State Police regularly release statements to the press, patting themselves on the back for arresting people who they name and identify with a photograph for committing crimes.
 I have represented some of those people, and have been successful in obtaining "not guilty" verdicts.
 Do the State Police issue retractions?
 No.

 - When a person is arrested for DWI, (accused, but not convicted), aren't they innocent?
-But the courts often require them to sign up for treatment in exchange for being released on their own recognizance (ROR).
-And the State seizes their driver's license before there has been a real hearing on any issue.
+But the courts require them to sign up for treatment before they have even had a trial.
+The courts also summarily seize their driver's license at their first court appearance.
 This isn't a newspaper.
 This is a court of law.
 Aren't these people innocent until proven guilty?

 People ask me what I do for a living, and I tell them I'm a defense attorney.
 They ask, "How can you defend criminals?"
 I respond, "I don't defend criminals.
 We are all innocent until proven guilty.
 I defend the Constitution of the United States, and the Constitution of the State of New York."
-Not everybody gets it until they are facing charges.
+Not everybody understands that until they are facing criminal charges.